District: Bangladesh

 Bangladeshi districts are local administrative units.
 In all, there are 64 districts in Bangladesh.
 Originally, there were 21 greater districts with several subdivisions in each district.
 In 1984, the government made all these subdivisions into districts.
 Each district has several sub-districts called Upazila in Bengali with a total 493 Upzillas.

 Belgium

 In Belgian municipalities with more than 100,000 inhabitants, on the initiative of the local council, sub-municipal administrative entities with elected councils may be created.
 As such, only Antwerp, having over 460,000 inhabitants, became subdivided into nine districts (districten).

 The Belgian arrondissements (also in French as well as in Dutch), an administrative level between province (or the capital region) and municipality, or the lowest judicial level, are in English, sometimes called districts as well.

 Bhutan

 Bhutanese districts (dzongkhag) are local administrative units consisting of village blocks called gewog.
 Some have subdistricts called dungkhag.

 Bosnia and Herzegovina

 In Bosnia and Herzegovina, a district is a self-governing administrative unit.

 Brčko District

 Brčko District in northeastern Bosnia and Herzegovina is formally part of both the Republika Srpska and the Federation of Bosnia and Herzegovina.
 The Assembly of the Brčko District has 29 seats.

+Botswana

+Districts are the first-level administrative divisions of Botswana, alongside town councils and city councils.
+Each of the ten districts have their own district councils.